 Only yesterday, we covered the impending release of Processing, a creative coding platform, onto iOS, and just today I heard wind of GLSL Studio, an app that lets you learn and code games on your iPad.
 If these apps were the only ones, there wouldn’t be enough evidence for a trend, but apps like Textastic, Markup for iPad and Gusto are already making a huge impression on developers everywhere.
 Other apps, like Codify, are being used exclusively for learning and apps like FTP On The Go seek to bring even more of the overall development experience to iOS.

 Nobody can deny that there’s a lot of interest brewing on the subject, but does it actually make sense?
 Should iPad really be used for programming?
-This is now a common question asked by the community, and there are perks in both directions.
+This is now a

 Some devs are attracted to the simplicity and gloss of the iPad, while others are tempted by the prospect of programming on the go.
 Some programmers seem to completely detest the idea of typing code out on a simulated keyboard, while others love the idea of integrating a touchscreen into their workflow.